joselopes04/Muscle-Cars-Website/README.md

   - Login modal
 - Content
   - Carrousel
-  - Iframes with content from youtube nad google maps
+  - Iframes with content from youtube and google maps
   - Button to go to the top
 - Register Page
   - Validation with JavaScript